-Click here to watch live or retrospectively.
+Register here to watch the webinar live or retrospectively.

 2025 was a wonderful year for the Kohima Museum.
 Visitor numbers doubled.
 The Museum’s website & social media sites flourished, raising awareness of the Burma Campaign far beyond our shores.
 The team of volunteers who run the Museum has grown & we have two new trustees.
 We won our first competitive grant & held our first exhibition.
 Read all about it here.